AlejandroAmarante/portfolio/README.md

 ## Scripts Directory

-`navbar.js` - Some simple navbar code that helps transistion the background of the navbar when a user scrolls.
+`main.js` - Includes the main logic behind the dark/light themes, mobile navbar system, and the typewriter style text.

-`typedtext.js` - Creates the "typing" effect seen on the home page of the site.
+`zenscroll-min.js` - A minified script to ensure that when a user clicks an anchor link on Safari mobile, their screen scrolls smoothly to that location.
+[Learn more on the zenscroll.js Github](https://github.com/zengabor/zenscroll).

 ## Styles Directory